ZeeshanAhmed92/Multimodal_RAG_On_World_Bank_Funds_Reports/markdowns/2023TrustFundAnnualReports.md

 (FY2019-23)

 **Image Description:**
-The image is a part of an annual development report and focuses on "Leveraging Global Partnerships."
-It features a bold title at the top.
-Below the title, on the left side, there is a circular chart resembling a doughnut chart.
-About one-third of the circle is filled with a solid green color, while the remaining two-thirds are in a lighter green shade, visually representing the fraction "1/3."
+The image is a segment of an annual development report titled "Leveraging Global Partnerships."
+The layout features a title in bold black text at the top.
+Below the title, there is a circular chart on the left side, designed like a donut chart, mostly light green with a solid green section representing one-third of the circle.

-To the right of the chart, there is a block of text, with the fraction "1/3" highlighted in large, bold, green font.
-The rest of the text is in black and reads: "of climate-related IBRD/IDA trust fund RE disbursements are transfers from FIFs (FY2019–23)."
+To the right of the chart, there is prominent text in two colors: "1/3" in large bold green font, followed by black text that reads "of climate-related IBRD/IDA trust fund RE disbursements are transfers from FIFs."
+Beneath this text, in smaller black font, is the timeframe reference: "(FY2019-23)."

-The layout balances the visual chart and accompanying explanatory text clearly, emphasizing the key data point regarding climate-related trust fund disbursements and their source from Financial Intermediary Funds (FIFs) over the fiscal years 2019 to 2023.
+Key elements:
+- Bold title at the top: "Leveraging Global Partnerships"
+- Donut chart visually representing the one-third statistic
+- Text emphasizing the fraction (1/3) in green, followed by explanatory information
+- Fiscal years covered are FY2019-23

+The overall design uses clear, concise text supported by a simple visual aid to highlight the role of global partnerships in climate-related trust fund disbursements.
 ```
 ![Image 3](images/2023TrustFundAnnualReports_p19_img3.png)